 Application Process

 Once you have connected with USC Financial Aid (if applicable), and have met the above eligibility requirements, please complete the Student Basic Needs Supplemental Funding Award application via USC Scholarship Universe.
-Students must login using either the USC Undergraduate Applicant or USC Graduate Applicant option.
+Students must log in using the USC Undergraduate Applicant or USC Graduate Applicant option.

 USC Financial Aid